Blatzar/Redited/README.md

 # Redited

+## All the patches have been ported to [ReVanced](https://revanced.app/) and this projected is no longer maintained.

 Edited Reddit to remove ads, steps included so you could do this at home :)

 [Downloads here](https://github.com/Blatzar/Redited/releases) (Click assets)